 Chris says they’re the best cookies I’ve ever made.
 I’m still trying to decide if I like these better or the Peanut Butter Toffee Cookies I made a while back.
 Maybe the moral of the story is just that I love toffee.
 And butter.
 And sugar.

-I could probably bake a different cookie every day for the rest of my life and never get bored of it.
+I could probably bake a different cookie every day for the rest of my life and never get tired of them.
 I might not be able to fit in any of my clothing and you might get sick of seeing me whisk flour and baking soda and cream butter and sugar together, but I’d probably be quite happy.

 But really, gingersnaps are such a classic cookie.
 And when you start to think about putting things like pumpkin and toffee into gingersnaps, your mind becomes boggled with all of the glorious combinations you could come up with.